runloop/HSBC-Statement-Fixer-for-Crunch-Accounting/README.md

 The result is a directory of CSV files that you can identify easily and that will import into Crunch without any issues.

+* Currently only designed for Mac usage.
+Windows users will need to change the regex pattern to somethings that will match names created when downloading files with a name that already exists.

 Usage
 =====